Eucalyptus pruiniramis: Description

+Taxonomy

-TaxonomyEucalyptus pruiniramis was first formally described in 1992 by Lawrie Johnson and Ken Hill in the journal Telopea.
+Eucalyptus pruiniramis was first formally described in 1992 by Lawrie Johnson and Ken Hill in the journal Telopea.
 The specific epithet (pruiniramis) is from Latin, meaning "rime" or "hoar-frost" and "-of a branch", referring to the white, waxy covering on the branches.

 Distribution and habitat

 Jingymia mallee grows in low mallee woodland on rocky hillsides between Mogumber and Arrino.
 It is only known from nine populations with a total of about 58 plants and only one population is in a reserve.

 Conservation status

 This mallee is listed as "endangered" under the Australian Government Environment Protection and Biodiversity Conservation Act 1999 and as "Threatened Flora (Declared Rare Flora — Extant)" by the Department of Environment and Conservation (Western Australia).
 The main threats to the species are road and fence maintenance, gravel extraction, grazing and weed infestation.